Smelly pet breath isn’t normal

 While many people believe that bad breath is normal for their furry friends, it can be an indication of a dental problem.
 Proper dental care for pets is critical to your pet’s overall health and wellbeing.
 Dental disease, if left untreated or undetected, can cause pain, discomfort and bacteria which could contribute to heart, liver, and kidney health problems.

 The good news is, in most cases, dental disease is preventable with regular dental examinations and the appropriate ongoing dental care.
 There are things you can do at home to ensure your pet’s teeth are in top condition.
-Having a free dental health check at your local Greencross Vets will give you and your pet a good starting point.
+Having a dental health check at your local Greencross Vets will give you and your pet a good starting point.

 Book a dental check up with your local Greencross Vets team today.